 Transit guarantees

-Transit requires providing a guarantee to Customs that corresponds to the amount of customs duties and taxes due for the goods to be transported.
-The guarantee covers the general customs duty, possible excise duties and other taxes as well as VAT.
-The amount of guarantee must be calculated by you and entered in the transit declaration.
+Transit requires providing Customs with a guarantee that corresponds to the amount of customs duties and taxes due for the goods.
+The guarantee covers the general customs duty, any excise duties and other taxes due, and the value added tax (VAT).
+You must calculate the amount of the guarantee yourself and provide it in the transit declaration.

 You can provide the guarantee as